yucicheung/Mini_Tools/WechatTools/README.md

 - [itchat](https://github.com/littlecodersh/ItChat)
   - BTW, this toolset is super cool and very newbie-friendly, so I do recommend you to design your own fun toys using it.
 - Apscheduler
+  - Scheduler API offered.

 ## Usage & Samples

-- for `msgSenderOnTimeToChatroom.py`, your PC will send predefined words automatically
+- For `onTimeMsgSenderToChatroom.py`, your PC will send predefined words automatically according to predefined time.
+  - Modify `roomName`,`context`,`time` in `__init__` function defined in class.
-  - Run `python msgSenderOnTimeToChatroom.py` in terminal.
+  - Run `python onTimeMsgSenderToChatroom.py` in terminal.
   - Scan your QR code to log in.
   - Message got sent like below.